-Genital warts are small growth on the skin of the mouth, genital area, and around the anus.
-Types 6 and 11 human papilloma virus (HPV) cause genital warts.
-They are passed from one person to another by skin-to-skin contact usually during vaginal, anal or oral sex.
+Genital warts are a small growth on the skin of the mouth, genital area, and around the anus.
+Types 6 and 11 Human Papilloma virus (HPV) cause genital warts.
+They are passed from one person to another by skin-to-skin contact usually during vaginal, anal, or oral sex.
 Between 500,000 and 1 million people get genital warts every year.
-Genital warts usually develop 6 weeks to 6 months after infection.
+Genital warts usually develop six weeks to six months after infection.
 Although you may find genital warts unpleasant or uncomfortable, they are not dangerous.

-Get the HPV vaccine to protect against types 6 and 11 PHV infections.
+Get the HPV vaccine to protect against types 6 and 11 HPV infections.

-Using latex condoms, dental dams or choosing not to have sex may reduce the risk of infection.
-S
+Using latex condoms, dental dams, or choosing not to have sex may reduce the risk of infection.

 Syphilis is a sexually transmitted bacterial infection.
-It can infect the vagina, anus, urethra, o penis, as well as the lips and mouth.
+It can infect the vagina, anus, urethra, or penis, as well as the lips and mouth.
 It can be a serious health risk if not treated.
-Syphilis is spread by direct contact with chancres through vaginal, oral, and anal sex.
-The liquid that oozes from the chancre is very contagious.
-Syphilis can be spread from a woman to her fetus during pregnancy.
+Syphilis is spread by direct contact with chancres (a primary sore or ulcer) through vaginal, oral, and anal sex.
+The liquid that oozes from the chancre is very contagious and can even spread from a woman to her fetus during pregnancy.
 If untreated, the risk of stillbirth or serious birth defects is high.
 About 36,000 U.S. men and women become infected with syphilis every year.
-There are several stages of syphilis and symptoms vary with each stage:
+There are several stages of syphilis, and symptoms vary with each stage:

-Primary Stage: A painless sore or open, wet ulcer, which is called a chancre, appears.
-You may have just one chancre or a few.
+Primary Stage: A painless sore or open, wet ulcer, which is called a chancre, appears and there may just be one chancre or a few.
 Chancres usually appear about three weeks after infection, but may take up to 90 days.
 Without treatment, they last 3–6 weeks.
 Chancres can appear on the genitals, in the vagina, on the cervix, lips, mouth, breasts, or anus.
 Swollen glands may also occur during the primary phase.

-Secondary Stage: Other symptoms often appear 3–6 weeks after the sores appear.
-These syphilis symptoms may come and go for up to two years.
-They include body rashes that last 2–6 weeks often on the palms of the hands and the soles of the feet.
-There are many other symptoms, including mild fever, fatigue, sore throat, hair loss, weight loss and swollen glands.
+Secondary Stage: Other symptoms often appear 3–6 weeks after the sores appear and may come and go for up to two years.
+They include body rashes that last 2–6 weeks, often on the palms of the hands and the soles of the feet.
+There are many other symptoms, including mild fever, fatigue, sore throat, hair loss, weight loss, and swollen glands.

 Stop having vaginal, anal, or oral sex until treatment is finished.